ku-kom/ucph_ce_slider/README.md

 ## Contents
 ### Two TYPO3 content elements:
-* Create a slideshow with slides as inline records with image and/or caption text
+* Create a slideshow with slides as inline records with image and/or text
 * Create a slideshow with slides from existing content records

 ## Features